vannguyengd/gooddata-ui/docs/18_dashboard_intro.md

 The entire loader is available also as a React hook which you can use in your own application to dynamically load a dashboard.

+You can learn more about the loader and embedding dashboards into your React application [on this page](18_dashboard_embedding.md).

 ### KPI Dashboards